openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 What's more, doing it the other way around is not always defined.
 Matrices and vectors with unequal sizes have very special conditions in which they could be multiplied.
 We're not dealing with them now, so I'll let you read about it in Wikipedia.

+##### What else is weird?
+Nothing.

 Now grab a pack of ice, place it on your head for 15 minutes and go on reading the next part.

 ### "The Full Stack"
 #### Homogenous coordinates: Hacking 3d in 4d
 If you recall the comment in the beginning of this chapter, mathematicians are very careful when calling things linear.
-To a mathematician, a linear operation can do a combination of these 2 things: Rotation and Scaling (including negative scaling - "mirroring").
+In 2D, a linear operation can basically do 2 things: Rotation and Scaling (including negative scaling - "mirroring").
 The reason for this is that these are all operations that can be done in n dimensions to any n-dimensional shape (replace n with 3 for our example).

 If the entire shape lifts itself magically and moves away from the origin - it can't be done with a matrix, therefore it's not linear.
 This presents a problem to people who want to use matrices as an algebraic system for controlling 3d: in real life we need to move some stuff around.

-This problem has caused hundreds of years of agony to the openFrameworks community, until in 1827 a hacker called Möbius pushed an update to the ofMath repo: use them 4 dimensions to control a 3 dimensional shape.
+This problem has caused hundreds of years of agony to the openFrameworks community, until in 1827 a hacker called Möbius pushed an update to the ofMäth SVN repo: use them 4 dimensions to control a 3 dimensional shape.
 Here's the shtick: a 3d operation can be described as a 4d operation which doesn't do anything to the 4th dimension.
 Written as a matrix, we can describe it like this:

 **//TODO: do**

+Now we already know that a 1-dimension Skew can move all lines in that axis in a certain direction, and that a 2D skew will do that for all things on a certain plane, so it's easy to imagine that a 3D skew will do that to 3D spaces.
+That's what

 #### Translation matrices
 #### SRT (Scale-Rotate-Translate) operations